Find Affordable College Courses

 Tyler, TX

-Texas College did quite well in this year’s ranking of the most popular places for religious studies students to get a bachelor’s degree.
-It came in at #9 on the list.
-Located in the city of Tyler, TC is a private not-for-profit college with a small student population.
+With a ranking of #9, Texas College did quite well on this year’s most popular schools for religious studies students working on their bachelor’s degree.
+Located in the medium-sized city of Tyler, TC is a private not-for-profit school with a fairly small student population.

 Women make up 80% of the religion majors at the school.